goyyapazham/team-tardigreat/README.md

 ## Attempted:

 ## Bugs:
+* For some reason, the character p seems to trigger a seg fault??

-* Files and Function Headers:
+##Files and Function Headers:
 * turtleshell.c
  * `char* trim(char *command)`: removes pointer to single command sans leading/trailing whitespace
  * `char** split(char* command, char delim)`: returns an array of commands given a delimiter